caiovini/maze-ball/README.md

 # Instrucions

-Move the cell phone to the direction where the ball must roll, according to gravity
+Move the cell phone to the direction where the ball must roll, according to gravity, the goal is to reach the portal

 # Assets